iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadCreatedGet**
 > \Swagger\Client\Model\LeadCreatedEventInfo subscriptionsSampleLeadCreatedGet()

-Receive a notification when a lead is created in this CRM, with the option to only receive a notification when a lead is in the status(es) specified here.
+Receive a notification when a lead is created in this CRM, with the option to only receive a notification when a lead is in the status(es) specified here

 Example use: create a record in an external system when a lead is created in this CRM.